 Please note - Families cannot stay in B&B longer than six weeks.
 If our investigations conclude that you are intentionally homeless, you will need to look for alternative accommodation and our Housing Options team will help you do so.

-Permanent housing is in short supply and we hold a waiting list of all those waiting for Social Housing.
+Permanent housing is in short supply and we hold a Housing Register of all those applying for Social Housing.
 If we are able to offer you a permanent home it may be;